Tuning Into Bias: A Computational Study of Gender Bias in Song Lyrics: Introduction

-In this paper, we use BERTopic~\cite{grootendorst2022bertopic}, an advanced topic modeling technique, to take an initial look at the persistent themes in the lyrics in different genres and see how these vary across decades.
-Our analysis provides insights into the increasing sexualization of women in lyrics over time and the prevalence of profanity in rap music.
-Simultaneously, we utilize SC-WEAT analysis to quantify the gender bias in the lyrics and assess the association of various target word sets with gender-related attributes~\cite{mikolov2013efficient, Caliskan2017semantics}.
-Our major contributions are: \begin{itemize} \item Topic analysis, using a stratified sample, to determine cross-genre topics, recurrent themes, and charting their historical development. \item Analysis of the prevalence and variation of the gender bias in lyrics across topics and genres, using SC-WEAT scores. \end{itemize}
+Topic modeling is a powerful technique for uncovering the underlying themes within a corpus, such as song lyrics in our study~\cite{kleedorfer2008oh}.
+In this paper, we employ BERTopic~\cite{grootendorst2022bertopic}, a state-of-the-art topic modeling method, to analyze persistent lyrical themes across various genres and examine their evolution over multiple decades.
+This approach enables us to uncover critical insights, including the increasing sexualization of women in song lyrics over time and the notable prevalence of profanity, particularly in rap music.
+While the topic model provides a broad overview of the gender bias in lyrics, we also take a more fine-grained look into this bias by applying the SC-WEAT analysis to quantify it and evaluate the associations of specific target word sets with gender-related attributes~\cite{mikolov2013efficient, Caliskan2017semantics}.
+Our major contributions, as depicted in the workflow diagram in Figure~\ref{fig:paper_pipeline}, are: \begin{itemize} \item Conducting topic analysis on a stratified sample of song lyrics to identify cross-genre themes, recurrent topics, and the historical evolution of gender bias. \item Evaluating the prevalence and variation of gender bias in lyrics quantitatively across topics and genres through the computation of SC-WEAT scores. \end{itemize}